PaulSchiretz/pgl-backup/README.md

 ## Configuration Details

 All command-line flags can be set in the `pgl-backup.config.json` file.
+Note that structural options (like directory paths) and complex policies (like retention) are only available in the configuration file to ensure consistency.

 | Flag / JSON Key                 | Type          | Default                               | Description                                                                                             |
 | ------------------------------- | ------------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------- |